simp/pupmod-simp-sssd/README.md

 Please read our [Contribution Guide](https://simp-project.atlassian.net/wiki/display/SD/Contributing+to+SIMP) and visit our [developer wiki](https://simp-project.atlassian.net/wiki/display/SD/SIMP+Development+Home).

+This module is optimally designed for use within a larger SIMP ecosystem, but it can be used independently:
+* When included within the SIMP ecosystem, security compliance settings will be managed from the Puppet server.
+* In the future, all SIMP-managed security subsystems will be disabled by default and must be explicitly opted into by administrators.
+Please review *simp/simp_options* for details.

 ## Module Description

 This module installs, configures and manages SSSD.
 It is also cross compatible